In the Mix: Braves organist Matthew Kaminski on his new album, 'L.A. Connection' - Reporter Newspapers & Atlanta Intown

 I grew up in the Chicago area in a town called Park Ridge, right along the Chicago border.
 Then we moved to a town called Algonquin, and I went to Harry D. Jacobs High School.

-There’s a cover of “Help Me Rhonda” on the album.
+There’s a cover of “Help Me, Rhonda” on the album.
 How many songs are originals?

 I recorded two originals but only one made the cut.
 “Macumba” refers to the salsa band that I play with, Orchestra Macumba.